 Less attenuation with chordal hop

 With chordal hop propagation you have much less attenuation due to the fact the signals does not reflect against Earth’s surface.
-In this occasion the signal that uses long path propagation arrives at the other station with much less attenuation, thus with a stronger signal than the short path. one Funny thing is that a station at night time, like imaginary station PY4FTL has signals travelling above him along the ionosphere, but he cannot receive them.
+In this occasion the signal that uses long path propagation arrives at the other station with much less attenuation, thus with a stronger signal than the short path.
+One remarkable thing is that a station at night time, like imaginary station PY4FTL in Rio de Janeiro in Brazil, has signals traveling far above through the ionosphere, but he cannot receive them.

-There are also scientist that believe that chordal hop could be the result of signals that travel between the F2 or F layer and a sporadic-E layer.
-One more theory is that a signals travels within the F2 or F layer in an kind of duct for thousand of km’s.
+There are also scientists that believe that chordal hop could be the result of signals that travel between the F2 or F layer and a sporadic-E layer.
+One more theory is that a signals travels within the F2 or F layer in a kind duct with a length thousand of km’s.

 Signal with many different components

-These many “components” all add up into a sometimes spectacular combination of echoes.
+These many “components” can all add up into a spectacular combination of echoes and phase shifting.
 In one rare occasions I received an S9 signal.
 It had so many echoes that it was barely readable, an R2/S9 report!
 In another occasion I received a station from Moscow via the long path (37,800km) while the short path signal (2,200km) did not appear to be present at all!

-Long path and chordal hop propagation are beautiful phenomenon that not too many operators on 10m band know how to take advantage of.
-Hope this post will help.
+Long path and chordal hop propagation are beautiful phenomenon that not many operators on 10m band know how to take advantage of.
+Hope this post will help you.